 This approach starts with the policy issue rather than the health problem e.g. transport rather than obesity and encourages policy makers to think about what the impact of the policy would be on health and wellbeing.
-This would include all policies, for instance licensing, transport, waste management, and employment.
+This would include all policies, for instance licensing, transport, waste management, and employment to name but a few.